CyberLemonade/Ultimate-Tic-Tac-Toe-AI/README.md

 The search function can be found in subclass MCTS, method MonteCarloTreeSearch.
 To disable debug data being outputted, comment "debug_data();" on line 548.
 Other parameters that can be adjusted:
 - graph size -> change the value of const int size in line 421
 - approximate time per turn -> change the value of approx_time_per_turn in line 632

+# Bitmasking
+Bitmasking was implemented on the board to allow faster simulations.
+Subclass Board is a bitmask implementation of classical Tic Tac Toe.
+Subclass Macro is a modification that allows for neutral moves (when no player wins in a mini board).
+Subclass Game is a simulator of Ultimate Tic Tac Toe, which also extensively uses bitmasking.